Russia Stages Grand WWII Parade Ahead Of Vote On Putin Reforms - UrduPoint

 Ahead of the parade, he slammed the West for "insulting Russia" by playing down the USSR's role in winning the war.

-Instead he was flanked by the heads of former Soviet Union countries such as Belarus president Alexander Lukashenko.
+Instead Putin sat with the heads of former Soviet republics like Belarus president Alexander Lukashenko.

-With more than 8,000 recorded fatalities and over 600,000 confirmed infections, Russia has the third-largest coronavirus caseload in the world after the United States and Brazil.
+With more than 8,000 recorded deaths and over 600,000 confirmed infections, Russia has the third-largest coronavirus caseload in the world after the United States and Brazil.

-The Kremlin said safety precautions were being taken in the lead-up to the parade -- but participants were not wearing masks and there is still a ban on mass gatherings in Moscow.
+The Kremlin said safety precautions were observed in the lead-up to the parade, but participants were not wearing masks.

-Dozens of regions decided to drop their own commemorative parades, citing concerns that a spike in cases could overwhelm under-funded and poorly equipped hospitals throughout the country.
+The parade was held despite a ban on mass gatherings remaining in place.

-Reflecting virus concerns, both Moscow Mayor Sergei Sobyanin and Kremlin spokesman Dmitry Peskov advised people to watch the procession on television rather than attend in person.
+Moscow Mayor Sergei Sobyanin advised people to watch the procession on television rather than attend in person.
 The veterans were quarantined ahead of the event in sanatoriums.

+But crowds gathered along the route of the parade mostly ignored social distancing advice, with only a fraction of the spectators in masks, AFP correspondents saw.

+"I think it's a great day for a Victory parade," said 70-year-old Natalia Kapustina watching military hardware roll by on the central Garden Ring.

-Chief opposition figure and former presidential hopeful Alexei Navalny has criticised authorities for spending vast sums on the parade and urged his supporters to boycott the ballot.
+Chief opposition figure Alexei Navalny has criticised authorities for spending vast sums on the parade and urged his supporters to boycott the ballot.

 "One crazy, greedy man who has gone mad with power is making the whole country engage in delirium," he said.